SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-9back-to-the-future-phone-7.markdown

 So first off copy the “FileManager.cs” and “KeyMappings.cs”, then update their namespace to match the rest of the project, “XNAStarTrooper2D\_Phone7”.

-Now it would be nice if that was it but first we have some alterations to handle, first up.&nbsp; The windows phone, unlike XBOX and windows does not use storage containers, instead it uses something called Isolated Storage.&nbsp; Pretty much the same thing just a different name.&nbsp; Second it has a slightly different way of creating files, so we will deal with that as well.&nbsp; What it boils down to is that pretty much all of our code in the File Manager is useless.&nbsp; So why copy the File Manager class in at all, well that is to try and keep the project unified.
+Now it would be nice if that was it but first we have some alterations to handle, first up.
+The windows phone, unlike XBOX and windows does not use storage containers, instead it uses something called Isolated Storage.
+Pretty much the same thing just a different name.
+Second it has a slightly different way of creating files, so we will deal with that as well.
+What it boils down to is that pretty much all of our code in the File Manager is useless.
+So why copy the File Manager class in at all, well that is to try and keep the project unified.

 So first we need to add compiler pre-directives around our existing code first, so add: